equinor/ops-actions/scripts/terraform-backend/README.md

     ./terraform-backend.sh northeurope dev.azurerm.tfbackend.json
     ```

-1. Configure OIDC to authenticate from GitHub Actions to the Terraform backend using the [OIDC script](../oidc/README.md).
+1. Create a service principal for accessing the backend in automation using the [OIDC script](../oidc/README.md).

     The JSON file containing the OIDC configuration must contain the following role assignment: